amonras/survival-analysis-ds-test/README.md

 ```sh
 make setup
 ```
-This will install the required dependencies listed in requirements.txt.
+This will install the required dependencies listed in `requirements.txt` and register the current python environment to jupyter as `amonras-ifco`.

 ## Running the tests
 To run the tests, run the following command: